 Shrub Benefits in Landscaping and Gardening

-Shrubs can provide your home with beautiful landscaping, set boundaries or provide you with privacy.
+Shrubs can provide your home with beautiful landscaping, set boundaries, or provide you with privacy.
 However, if you select native shrubs, you can also gain more benefits from the hedges.
 Native shrubs tend to go better in the environment they originated in and used less water than shrubs that are not native.
-Here are four different types of shrubs that are native to North America, along with the advantages and a bit of information regarding each type.
+Here are four different types of shrubs native to North America, along with the advantages and a bit of information regarding each type.